 Some of my favorite childhood memories are going to pick out a Christmas tree with my mom and brother.
 We look forward to decorating it and the aroma filled the entire house.
 I am lucky that I get to start this beloved tradition with my own daughter.

-I have partnered with the Christmas Tree Promotion Board, a national research and promotion program whose mission it is to share the benefits of fresh Christmas trees, to give you some tips on ways to keep your Christmas tree fresh and green all season long.
+I have partnered with the Christmas Tree Promotion Board, a national research and promotion program whose mission it is to share the benefits of fresh Christmas trees, to give you some tips on ways to preserve your Christmas tree to keep it fresh and green all season long.

 I love having a real live Christmas tree in my home.
 The smell that fills the whole house just brings back great memories of all the Christmases that have come before.

-The first way you can keep your Christmas tree fresh is by purchasing from a local tree farm or lot.
+The first way you can preserve your Christmas tree is by purchasing from a local tree farm or lot.
 Start fresh to keep it fresh.
 I love that I am helping a small business and they are usually family owned.